65007/TIG/README.md

 Now create a new other configuration 'telegraf.conf' using nano editor:

 > Make sure you review and edit the configuration below according to your desired system config.
-In particular you should edit the "## HTTP Basic Auth" parameters in the "Output Pluggins section" part incase you picked a diffrerent password or database name for your InfluxDB Telegraf database.
+In particular you should edit the "hostname" parameter in the "agent" and the "## HTTP Basic Auth" parameters in the "Output Pluggins section" part incase you picked a diffrerent password or database name for your InfluxDB Telegraf database.
 > As for the rest, you may leave it as it is and yes, it should work !

 ```